anhede/emptycopy/README.md

 ```

 ## License
-Emptycopy is licensed under the MIT License.
+Emptycopy is licensed under the GPL-3.0-or-later License.
 See [LICENSE](LICENSE) for more information.